Littering fees for some producers

 News

-The Swedish Environmental Protection Agency has identified an error that entails a risk that fewer packaging producers than are intended according to the ordinance will be obliged to pay littering fees.
-The consequence of this is that fewer producers of single-use plastic packaging need to pay higher fees than they are obliged to.
+The Swedish Environmental Protection Agency has discovered that a term has been used incorrectly in the ordinance (2021:1002) on littering fees.
+Briefly, it means a risk that fewer packaging producers than intended will be obliged to pay littering fees.
+The consequence is that fewer producers of single-use plastic packaging need to pay higher fees than they are actually obliged to do.

-What is the Swedish Environmental Protection Agency doing to solve this?
+What is the Swedish Environmental Protection Agency doing about this?

-- Due to this, the Swedish Environmental Protection Agency has decided to wait with the notification of littering fees to packaging producers.
+- Therefore, the Swedish Environmental Protection Agency will wait with the notification of the littering fees to packaging producers.

-- This website will be continuously updated during the process.
+- This web page will be updated continuously during the process.

 Who is obligated to pay a littering fee?